blackbird-agency/hyva-splide-js/README.md

 *To find out exactly which one to use, please see the official Alpine documentation for [$store](https://alpinejs.dev/magics/store) or for [Alpine.store](https://alpinejs.dev/globals/alpine-store).*

 This will force the library to load on the page, even if no element has the `splide` class.
 You can then follow the classic [Usage](#usage) procedure to apply Splide.

+## More modules

+[hyva-photo-swipe](https://github.com/blackbird-agency/hyva-photo-swipe) : An implementation of PhotoSwipe library in Hyvä Theme for Magento 2, full-screen gallery sliders, zoomable and highly customizable.